 The University provides employment for students through work-study and work-ship programs.
+Students may hold only one student position and may not be otherwise employed through the University.
 The Federal Work-Study Program is a federally funded, need-based student work program awarded and administered by the Student Financial Aid Office.
-To be eligible for work-study, students must apply for financial aid and show financial need.
-Work-ship is part-time employment up to 15 hours per week in various departments on campus.
+To be eligible for work-study students must apply for financial aid and show financial need.
+Work-study employees are limited to no more than 13 hours per week.
+Work-ship is part-time employment up to an average of 15 hours per week in various departments on campus.
 All work-ship positions must be approved through the Office of Human Resources and follow the procedures required by that department.